 We’re passionate about online accessibility, but on Disabled Access Day, it’s time to log off and see what accessible attractions are in Nottingham.

 If you’ve read our blogs, worked with us, or followed us, you’ll know that here at HeX Productions, we’re huge advocates of disabled access when it comes to digital services.
-But for Disabled Access Day, we’re logging off and taking a walk round our great city to see what accessible Nottingham has to offer in the way of physical access for disabled people.
+But for Disabled Access Day, we’re logging off and taking a walk around our great city to see what Disability-friendly Activities Nottingham has to offer in the way of physical access for disabled people.